ALT EFF x Mongabay-India Masterclass 2026

 For any questions, please email kartik@mongabay.com with the subject line ‘Masterclass 2026’ and provide up to 48 hours for replies.

-We have focused on geographies and themes often neglected by the mainstream media.
-With a vast network of journalists, our deeply researched stories have nuanced and disaggregated the national understanding of the environment - be it about India’s iconic landscapes, plant and animal species, or climate change.
-Our fact-oriented, well-analysed stories aim to build awareness and conversations about the environment in the public and policy space.
+Mongabay-India is a nonprofit environment and conservation news platform that brings high-quality, original reports from nature’s frontline in India.
+Mongabay-India is the India-specific portal of the global news platform mongabay.com, focusing on geographies and themes often neglected by the mainstream media.
+With a vast network of journalists, Mongabay-India’s deeply researched stories have nuanced and disaggregated the national understanding of the environment - be it about India’s iconic landscapes, plant and animal species, or climate change.

 Mongabay articles are licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
 Other publications can republish Mongabay content at no cost.